wblakecaldwell/mathpuzzles/README.md

 Math Puzzles for Kids!
 ======================

-At some point, this is the beginning of a collection of puzzles for kids learning basic math.
+This is the beginning of a collection of puzzles for kids who are learning basic math.

 [Puzzle #1: Multi-Crypto](multicrypto/)